MHuzaifa191/Web-Components/README.md

 ### React Components

 This repository contains projects and components created during my internship at Realz Solutions.
-MERN stack was used to develop web applications.
+The MERN stack was used to develop web applications.

 #### Other Project Contributions